 French theologian, John Calvin (d.
 1564), encourages this spirituality of attentiveness in his Institues of the Christian Religion:

-“Let us not be ashamed to take pious delight in the works of God open and manifest in this most beautiful theater…wherever we cast our eyes, all things they meet are works of God, and at the same time to ponder with pious meditation to what end God created them”
+"Let us not be ashamed to take pious delight in the works of God open and manifest in this most beautiful theater…wherever we cast our eyes, all things they meet are works of God, and at the same time to ponder with pious meditation to what end God created them" (14.20)

 Pious delight, meaning, spiritual enjoyment.
 Attentiveness is an accelerant for adoration.
 The world is a theater, a stage where God displays his wonders.
 Calvin goes on to write how creation can serve as a mirror that is actively reflecting to us the attributes of God.
 Martin Luther (d.
 1546) encouraged a depressed friend to take joy in the gifts of life.
 "Be merry, then, both inwardly in Christ himself and outwardly in his gifts and the good things of life."
 Take delight in daily life.
 It's a spiritual act of worship.
 God's goodness can be enjoyed in a handful of salty popcorn, the tang of sour gummy worms, or the exchanges of "I love you" at bedtime.
 Life is filled with excitement and joy.
 God made it for your joy and his glory.
 We only need to pay attention.

-Attention for Formation
+Attention leads to Formation

 Attentiveness is one of the reasons why Seinfeld continues to be a relatable comedy of epic proportions.
 Attention to life is one reason why comedian Nate Bargatze is a hit.
-Whether you are listening to The Nateland Podcast, him and two comedian buddies talking about nothing and eveything, or you are watching his new special on Netflix, Nate pays attention to life.
+Whether you are listening to The Nateland Podcast, him and two comedian buddies talking about nothing and eveything, or you are watching his new special on Netflix airing on March 18, Nate pays attention to life.
 And life, my friends, is hilarious.
 The best comedians, authors, songwriters, actors, and preachers pay attention to everyday life.
 They have developed the knack of paying attention to what most of us have glazed over and chalk up to just another day in the neighborhood.
 A sense of wonder will serve us wonders.

 We must begin to see that every day, every moment, every conversation, every commute to work, every meal is primed for spiritual formation.
 "Christian practice in matters of spiritual formation goes badly astray," writes Eugene Peterson, "when it attempts to construct or organize ways of spirituality apart from the ordinariness of life."
 Folding laundry is humble service, an act of love.
 Driving kids to soccer or swim are holy moments of parenting and discipleship.
 Settling in for the night with a book or a Netflix binge are shadows of Sabbath.
 This day was good.
 This is good.
 Praise the Lord.